ThinhTranA/XamADALMultiResources/AzureADSetUpGuide/Readme.md

 ## 2.Register Azure Active Directory for Mobile App

-This is because Azure AD won’t issue access tokens to unknown clients.
+This is because Azure AD wonâ€™t issue access tokens to unknown clients.
 And We can authenticate ourselves directly in the browser, but the mobile can't yet.

 Under Azure Active Directory / App registrations , Click `New Registration`
 ![6](6.png)